What is a record producer?

 Producers’ roles vary as to their degree of involvement in the various areas of the production process, but the overall production goal is to create a well-presented, solid arrangement of the song or album, while capturing the essence of the artist delivering their most compelling performances.

 Hiring a producer is an important decision.
 Without the aid of a producer, the artist may miss the mark and fall short of their goals by winging it themselves.
+They may miss arrangement opportunities and fail to maximize the emotion and impact from the recordings, and it is important to make a great first impression.
 The listener can tell the difference between a demo and a well-produced record, even if they can’t describe what it is that they are hearing.

 While some artists certainly can produce themselves, most successful records require an experienced team.